22 Solo Things To Do In Seoul For An Unforgettable Trip

 10. Visit Alpaca Island

 Who wouldn’t want to visit Alpaca World and feed these cute alpacas?
 This tour makes a perfect combination of Alpaca World and Nami Island.
+Just 90 minutes outside of Seoul, a day trip to Alpaca World and Nami Island is pure magic—especially if you’re craving nature, cuteness overload, and a peaceful break from city life.

 11. Visit the DMZ Border of North Korea